wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter2-definelocalvariable2-method.md

 ## <a name="parameters"></a>Parámetros
  `name`
- [in] El nombre de variable local.
+ [in] The local variable name.

  `attributes`
- [in] Atributos de la variable locales.
+ [in] The local variable attributes.

  `sigToken`
- [in] El token de metadatos de la firma.
+ [in] The metadata token of the signature.

  `addrKind`
- [in] El tipo de dirección.
+ [in] The address type.

  `addr1`
- [in] La primera dirección de la especificación de parámetro.
+ [in] The first address for the parameter specification.

  `addr2`
- [in] La segunda dirección de la especificación de parámetro.
+ [in] The second address for the parameter specification.

  `addr3`
- [in] Tercera dirección de la especificación de parámetro.
+ [in] The third address for the parameter specification.

  `startOffset`
- [in] El desplazamiento inicial de la variable.
+ [in] The start offset for the variable.
 Este parámetro es opcional.
-Si es 0, se omite este parámetro y la variable se define en todo el ámbito.
-Si es un valor distinto de cero, la variable está comprendida dentro de los desplazamientos del ámbito actual.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

  `endOffset`
- [in] Desplazamiento final de la variable.
+ [in] The end offset for the variable.
 Este parámetro es opcional.
-Si es 0, se omite este parámetro y la variable se define en todo el ámbito.
-Si es un valor distinto de cero, la variable está comprendida dentro de los desplazamientos del ámbito actual.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl
+ **Header:** CorSym.idl

 ## <a name="see-also"></a>Vea también